Read Elizabeth Anscombe with voice, context, and method in the same frame.

 Prompt 1: Explain why Elizabeth Anscombe remains philosophically important.

-Historical setting shows what problem the view inherited.
+The historical setting shows which problem the view inherited.

-The central claim is this: Elizabeth Anscombe belongs to twentieth-century analytic philosophy, where action, intention, virtue, and moral language are forced back into contact.
+In plain terms: Elizabeth Anscombe belongs to twentieth-century analytic philosophy, where action, intention, virtue, and moral language are forced back into contact.

-The added historical insight is that Elizabeth Anscombe is best read as a method of pressure, not only as a set of theses.
+Elizabeth Anscombe is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Read Elizabeth Anscombe inside twentieth-century analytic philosophy, where action, intention, virtue, and moral language are forced back into contact, then ask what the method still forces later readers to notice.
 Grammatical and practical diagnosis: she asks what our concepts are doing before letting theory sprint ahead.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.